Spec language reference

 Known attribute names are typed; you get autocomplete on testTag, text, content-desc, the boolean states (clickable, enabled, focused, checked, selected), and the cross-platform aliases (identifier, accessibilityIdentifier, accessibilityText, accessibilityLabel, label, resource-id, class, elementType, package, placeholderValue, hintText).
 Boolean state attributes accept a native true / false.
 Other attribute keys still type-check as a string-valued fallback so raw driver attributes remain reachable.

-Path queries
+Path selectors

 s.ax.find("id:HomeScreen > descPrefix:account_card:")